 Fifty years ago, this intersection served as a gateway to the prominent entertainment district in Indianapolis.
 From Sixteenth to Fall Creek, Meridian Street was lined with restaurants, nightclubs and hotels.
 One of the more famous institutions was the Hawthorne Restaurant at 1611 North Meridian.
 A postcards shows lunch and dinner served in five uniquely decorated dining rooms.
 A detailed discussion about the establishment from several years ago can be found here.
 According to city directories, the restaurant lasted until 1975.
 By 1980 the street corner was home to the Golden Arches and remains so today.
 Judging by online reviews of this McDonald’s, the service doesn’t quite live up to the reputation of the Hawthorne Room.

 On the southwest corner across the street from the Hawthorne Room sat a complex featuring a hotel, restaurant and lounge.
 The Manger Motor Inn opened in 1963 and became the Indianapolis outpost for a small chain of eleven properties.
-Aside from hotel rooms the property featured a nightspot that proclaimed to be “Indianapolis’ unique cocktail lounge in the city’s finest motor inn.”
-That statement is a bit misleading, as Manger Inn replicated the Purple Tree Lounge in each of its locations.
-The complex also featured a restaurant dubbed the Hearth Embers.
-By the early seventies the hotel began a rotation of different hotel brands, including Quality, Ramada, and the independent Meridian Inn.
-By 2006 what had become known as an Econo Lodge was merely a pile of rubble as Walgreens claimed the busy corner.
+Aside from hotel rooms, the property featured a nightspot that proclaimed to be “Indianapolis’ unique cocktail lounge in the city’s finest motor inn.”
+That statement is misleading, as Manger Inn replicated the Purple Tree Lounge in each of its locations.
+The complex also featured a restaurant called “Hearth Embers.”
+By the early seventies, the hotel began a rotation of different hotel brands, including Quality, Ramada, and the independent Meridian Inn.
+By 2006 what had become known as an Econo Lodge was merely a pile of rubble until Walgreens claimed the busy corner.